mdemichele/graph_implementations/README.md

 - Implemented Dijkstra's algorithm on a directed graph.

-*Note* I'll add brief descriptions of the expected outputs for the testing functions if this project somehow gets used by others :)
+*Note:* I'll add brief descriptions of the expected outputs for the testing functions if this project somehow gets used by others :)